 Average Rent & Gross Rental Yields in Merton

-Gross rental yields in Merton range from 3.9% to 5.0%, with CR4 and SW18 tied at the top.
-That 5.0% ceiling is modest by national standards but competitive for an outer London borough.
-To understand how these yields are calculated, see our guide on how to work out rental yield.
-For broader context on London yields, see which areas of London deliver the highest rental yields.
+Gross rental yields in Merton range from 3.8% in KT3 (New Malden) and SW20 to 5.2% in CR4 (Mitcham).
+To see how these figures are calculated, read our guide on how to work out rental yield, and for the wider picture see which areas of London deliver the highest rental yields.

 |---|---|---|---|